xsdk-project/MathPackagesTraining2023/_lessons/amrex/lesson.md

   results.
 Also try using the `inputs` input file and `inputs_for_scaling` input file.

-- Experiment with different inputs options - what happens when you change "adv.do_subcycle?"
-  What about "adv.do_reflux" or "adv.phierr"?
+- Experiment with different inputs options - what happens when you change `adv.do_subcycle?` What about `adv.do_reflux` or `adv.phierr`?

 {% comment %}